matto2/nolas-blog/about.md

 <img src="/assets/img/life-nola-shortstory.jpg">

 <strong>Why not just post on social media? </strong> That's always an option but I'm not a fan of FB.
 Also, I like to practice building things on the web and sharing the process with anyone who's interested.
-Plan is for this site to evolve and share more made-by-Nola content over time.
-I'll just be an editor and facilitator.
+Plan is to share more made-by-Nola content here over time.
+And I'll transition into more of a facilitator role.